English Bhindi Masala (1 Serving (200g)), Dal Yellow (Hommade) (1 Serving) and White Rice (1 Cup, Cooked)

 Include Healthy Fats

-Add a small amount of healthy fats, such as avocado, olive oil, or nuts, to your meal, which can help in moderating blood sugar spikes.
+Add a small serving of healthy fats, such as avocado slices or a sprinkle of nuts, to your meal.
+Healthy fats can help slow digestion and reduce glucose spikes.

 Stay Hydrated